 Herbs like Ginseng, Ginkgo, and Rhodiola can be particularly beneficial for adults.
 These not only help in managing typical ADHD symptoms but also address stress and anxiety, which are often comorbid with adult ADHD.

-For adults, lifestyle factors such as diet, exercise, and sleep patterns play a crucial role in managing ADHD symptoms.
+For adults, lifestyle factors such as diet, exercise, and sleep patterns play a crucial role in managing ADHD without medication.
 Supplements should be integrated with a healthy lifestyle for optimal benefits.

 It's crucial to rely on evidence-based information when considering herbal treatments for ADHD.
 While traditional wisdom provides a foundation, modern research helps in understanding efficacy, dosage, and safety.